Employee Benefit Plans of the Future

-A lot has changed in how a company goes about setting up their employee benefit plan.
+A lot has changed in how a company goes about setting up its employee benefit plan.
 The costs, risks and potential consequences reign immensely on a company to attract and retain great employees and be deemed an employer of choice.
 Strictly setting up an insured benefit plan is not the only solution as it once was considered.
-Employers are smarter, aware of the potential cost consequences to misuse or making the plan too rich, and the potential for huge renewal increases.
+Employers are smarter, aware of the potential cost consequences of misuse or making the plan too rich, and the potential for huge renewal increases.

 At the end of the day, employers want to

 - cause the least amount of disruption to its employees, administrators and ownership

 - ensure they are correctly setting up a benefit plan

 All these things can be accomplished when modernizing your benefit plan.

 5 Pillars of Modernizing Your Company Benefit Plan

 Strategy 1: Financial Efficient Health and Dental Funding